gdi-1/re-surf/README.md

 <br>re:squake
 </h1>

-Kotlin rewrite of the popular mod which adds quake-style movement to minecraft using the fabric mod loader (should be compatible with quilt).
-Requires [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin), depends on [YetAnotherConfigLib](https://modrinth.com/mod/yacl), [Fabric API](https://modrinth.com/mod/fabric-api) and optionally [Mod Menu](https://modrinth.com/mod/modmenu).
+a fork of re:squake that adds surfing on stairs to the mod. requires [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin), depends on [YetAnotherConfigLib](https://modrinth.com/mod/yacl), [Fabric API](https://modrinth.com/mod/fabric-api) and optionally [Mod Menu](https://modrinth.com/mod/modmenu).

-This mod works fine if installed only on the client, but in order to prevent fall damage from slowing down the player it must be installed on the server too.
-Players can toggle the mod individually in the settings, or using the keybind.
+this mod works fine if installed only on the client, but in order to prevent fall damage from slowing down the player it must be installed on the server too. players can toggle the mod individually in the settings, or using the keybind.

-### Features
+### added features
-- quake-style movement
-- bunnyhop
-- trimping
-- sharking
+- surfing on stairs
-- basic speed indicator
-- in-game config
-- adjustable values
-- keybind to toggle the mod

-### Build Instructions
+### build instructions
 1. Clone the git repository
 2. Navigate into the cloned directory
 3. Run `./gradlew build`